No Dogs Available

 For Brooklyn Liebman we have been able to go further, and identify some of the breeds that we think may have been part of her heritage and have contributed to the Supermutt portion of her genome.
 We cannot be sure, given how little of their DNA has carried down to Brooklyn Liebman, but we thought you might like to know our best guess anyway!

 What are “Dogs Like Brooklyn Liebman?”

 “Dogs Like Brooklyn Liebman” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Crazy bright personality little girl!
 Thrives on cuddles, chases by big dogs, kisses, and the outdoors!”